-The Open Space Authority consists of four departments that support the agency's mission through land management and stewardship; open space and resource planning; connection with the public; and governmental compliance and operational efficiency.
+The Open Space Authority consists of five departments that support the agency's mission through land management and stewardship; open space and resource planning; connection with the public; and governmental compliance and operational efficiency.

-The Administration and Finance Department is responsible for the management and oversight of operational administration at the Open Space Authority.
-Administration and Finance provides necessary operational services for the optimal, smooth functioning of the agency.
-The Department also oversees all governance, transparency, and Board and committee administration.
+The Administrative Operations Department is responsible for the management and oversight of functions that support the daily operations of the Open Space Authority.
+Administrative Operations provides necessary operational services for the optimal, smooth functioning of the agency and strives for organizational excellence through continuous improvement and cross-department collaboration by taking a leadership role in achieving organization-wide operational efficiencies.
+Administrative Operations also oversees all governance, transparency, and Board and committee administration.